clappis/ck-feature-extractor-wrapper/README.md

 This project has a dependency to [CK Project](https://github.com/ctuning/ck).
 The previous CK's installation is expected to run this module.

+The programs that were available were extracted from the [Benchmarks repository](https://github.com/clappis/ck-benchmarks).

 Extraction
 =============
 #### The extraction is on program level, in other words, this wrapper summarizes the features from each program's function.